WillWill56/keychron-k1se-rev-engi/README.md

-# Keychron K1SE Reverse Engineering
+# Keychron K1 SE Reverse Engineering

-Attempt at reverse engineering the Keychron K1SE for Sonix QMK project
+Attempt at reverse engineering the Keychron K1 SE for Sonix QMK project.

 Choose a keyboard variant for more information.